drycc/workflow/src/applications/ssl-certificates.md

 To enforce all HTTP requests be redirected to HTTPS, TLS can be enforced at the router level by running

-    $ deis tls:enable -a foo
+    $ drycc tls:enable -a foo
     Enabling https-only requests for foo... done

 Users hitting the HTTP endpoint for the application will now receive a 301 redirect to the HTTPS